Skip to main content

 Special Education and Students with Disabilities

 Special education law is a significant part of education law.
-It focuses on ensuring the rights of students with special needs are protected.
+It focuses on protecting the rights of students with special needs.
 It also helps ensure such students receive appropriate educational services.
-A special education attorney often works cases on behalf of students and their families to advocate for their rights.
+A special education attorney often represents students and their families to advocate for their rights.

 Students with disabilities have the right to be tested to determine which accommodations they may need.
 Specifically, the federal Individuals With Disabilities Education Act (IDEA) guarantees access to an education that prepares them for employment and independent living.
 IDEA also involves the parents in the child’s Individualized Education Plan (IEP) team.
 It gives parents ways to air grievances and offer suggestions.